-(a) Design cruising speed, V C.For V C,the following apply:
+(a) Design cruising speed, V

 (2) Except as provided in §25.335(d)(2), VCmay not be less than VB+ 1.32 UREF(with UREFas specified in §25.341(a)(5)(i)).
 However VCneed not exceed the maximum speed in level flight at maximum continuous power for the corresponding altitude.